Boubaya-Mohamed/End_of_year_project/README.md

 All libraries and bundles included in the Symfony Standard Edition are released under the MIT or BSD license.

+Report of this project(in French) : link : https://goo.gl/a1pVpE

 Enjoy!

 [1]:  https://symfony.com/doc/3.1/setup.html
 [6]:  https://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html